What is “whatis what”?

 Welcome to Your Linux Guy .com.

-Currently, this site is simply a blog-calling-card for me, Jeremy Pavlov, and my consulting and training services.
+Currently, this site is simply a blog-calling-card for me, Jeremy Pavlov, and my consulting and services.
 I post what I feel like, when I feel like it, or in response to your questions.
-I typically publish on the first and third Monday of each month.
+I typically publish when I have something I need to document somewhere so I’ll remember it later…

-You see, I might not be *The* Linux Guy (that domain was already taken), but I want to be *Your* Linux Guy.
-Or Your NetWare or Novell Guy, etc., etc. Or your technology consultant in general!
-I specialize in consulting services for all things Linux/Unix, Novell-related, opensource in general, and also offer services in many other related technologies in the Linux/Unix and Directory Services and authentication spheres.
+You see, I might not be *The* Linux Guy (that domain was already taken, by the way), but I want to be *Your* Linux Guy.
+Or Your NetWare Guy or AD Domain Integration Guy, or Azure or Cloud Guy, etc., etc… Or your technology consultant in general!
+I specialize in consulting services for all things Linux/Unix, Cloud-related, opensource and infrastructure in general, and also offer services in many other related technologies in the “Enterprise” spheres.
 Heck, I’ll even push a broom for you if you pay my rate….

 By the way, if you’re curious; the command “whatis what” is likely to be a valid command on a linux machine, depending on your distro and the packages installed.
 The “whatis” tool is used to easily show a description field from a “man” page.
 The “what” tool is a development tool.
 Try typing “whatis what” or “whatis man” or “man whatis” or “man what” or “why am i still typing this”.